Naveen-S-RK/RAG-MODEL/README.md

 - **Chunk size / overlap**: adjust `chunk_size` and `chunk_overlap` in the `chunk_pages()` call in `dataprocessor.py`.
 - **Top-k retrieved chunks**: the Streamlit app retrieves the top 3 matches (`app.py`); `QueryProcessor.py` uses the `search_in_pinecone` default of 4.
 Adjust as needed.
 - **LLM behavior**: the system prompt in `llm.py` restricts answers strictly to the retrieved context, and tells the model to say so when the context is insufficient.

+## Known Limitations & Future Improvements

+- **Chunking strategy**: fixed-size character chunking is simple but can split sentences or table rows mid-way; semantic/recursive chunking could improve retrieval precision for structured tables like the leave policy.
+- **No reranking step**: retrieval relies purely on top-k vector similarity; adding a reranker could improve answer quality for ambiguous questions.
+- **No cross-session memory**: chat history persists only within a Streamlit session; there's no long-term conversation memory across sessions.
+- **Single-document scope**: the pipeline is built around one PDF; ingesting multiple documents would need source-tagging in the vector metadata to disambiguate answers.

+## AI Tools Disclosure

+Parts of this project were built with the assistance of AI tools (Claude), used for:
+- Debugging the Pinecone batch upsert logic
+- Refining the system prompt in `llm.py` to enforce context-grounded answering
+- Drafting and structuring this README

+The core architecture — chunking strategy, retrieval pipeline design, and prompt design — was designed and implemented manually, and I can walk through any part of it in detail.

+## Testing Notes

+- Live demo verified working in an incognito/private browser window (see screenshot below — sample query "What is the leave policy?" returning a grounded, table-formatted answer from the ingested PDF).
+- GitHub repository confirmed public and accessible.

 ## Submission